Public-domain software: Leaving the copyright term

 Copyrighted works, like software, are meant to pass into the public domain after the copyright term, losing their copyright privilege.
-Due to the decades-long copyright protection granted by the Berne Convention, no software has ever passed into the public domain by leaving copyright terms.
+As the Berne Convention grants decades-long copyright protection, in countries that signed it, no software has ever passed into the public domain by leaving copyright terms.
 The question of how quickly works should pass into the public domain has been a matter of scientific and public debates, as well as for software like video games.

 Public-domain-like licenses and waivers

 While real public domain makes software licenses unnecessary, as no owner/author is required to grant permission ("Permission culture"), there are licenses that grant public-domain-like rights.
 There is no universally agreed-upon license, but there are multiple licenses that aim to release source code into the public domain.

 In 2000 the WTFPL was released as a public-domain-like license/waiver/anti-copyright notice.
 In 2009 the Creative Commons released the CC0, which was created for compatibility with various law domains (e.g. civil law of continental Europe) where dedicating to public domain is problematic.
 This is achieved by a public domain waiver statement and a fallback all-permissive license, in case the waiver is not possible.
 The Unlicense, published around 2010, has a focus on an anti-copyright message.
 The Unlicense offers a public domain waiver text with a fallback public-domain-like license inspired by permissive licenses but without attribution clause.
 In 2015, GitHub reported that of the approximately 5.1 million licensed projects it hosted, almost 2% used the Unlicense.
 Another popular option is the Zero Clause BSD license, released in 2006 and aimed at software.
+In 2020 the MIT No Attribution (MIT-0) license was approved by the Open Source Initiative, forming another option for a public-domain-equivalent license.

 As result, such licensed public-domain software has all the four freedoms but is not hampered by the complexities of attribution (restriction of permissive licensed software) or license compatibility (issue with copyleft licensed software).